juicedata/juicefs/docs/en/faq.md

 ### Why is the size displayed at the mount point different from the object storage footprint?

 From the answer to this question ["What is the implementation principle of JuiceFS supporting random write?"](#what-is-the-implementation-principle-of-juicefs-supporting-random-write), it can be inferred that the occupied space of object storage is greater than or equal to the actual size in most cases, especially after a large number of overwrites in a short period of time generate many file fragments.
 These fragments still occupy space in object storage until merges and reclamations are triggered.
-But don't worry about these fragments occupying space all the time, because every time you read/write a file, it will check and trigger the defragmentation of the file when necessary.
+But don't worry about these fragments occupying space all the time, because every time you read/write a file, it will check and trigger compaction when necessary.
 Alternatively, you can manually trigger merges and recycles with the `juicefs gc --compact --delete` command.

 In addition, if the JuiceFS file system has compression enabled (not enabled by default), the objects stored on the object storage may be smaller than the actual file size (depending on the compression ratio of different types of files).